 To capture airborne particles, the PureZone Air Purifier uses the following: Additional filters to capture airborne particles.
 A True HEPA filter that is capable of capturing a vast variety of airborne pollutants such as molds and spores.
 The PureZone Elite also has a carbon filter that’s meant to deal with unpleasant odors and smoke and last but not least, it features the UV lamp for those pesky bacteria and viruses.

 The PureZone Elite does have a couple of limitations despite being a good all-around air purifier.
 First off, the low CADR means that this air purifier isn’t the best choice for larger rooms.
 At best, the PureZone can entertain rooms that are up to 190 square feet.
 Thus, it performs better in smaller rooms.
-Second, it operates noisily at highest settings which can be a nuisance when you’re trying to sleep.
+Second, it operates noisily at the highest settings which can be a nuisance when you’re trying to sleep.
 Flaws aside, if you are a fan of its tower design or find the automated features very attractive to your liking then the PureZone Elite is probably what you are looking for.

 PureZone Pros & Cons